-CBD Oils vs. CBD Liquids: Subtle Yet Significant Differences
+CBD Oils vs. CBD Vape Liquid: Subtle Yet Significant Differences

 Before we go any further, let’s do a little bit of clarification with regard to the differences between the terms CBD “oil” and CBD “tincture,” because we know that this is a lot to take in, and it’s likely enough to instigate an anxiety-induced panic attack.

 In short, CBD tinctures are products that are made to be taken orally and administered sublingually (under the tongue).
 However, you will find that the term “tincture” is very commonly interchanged with the term “oil” – there’s rarely a discrepancy between the two.

 What you should never see, though, is a product labeled “CBD vape tincture” – this would just sound ridiculous.

 Whatever term you choose to use, it’s important to understand that all of these products (oils, tinctures, and vape liquids), are made using some kind of oil as a carrier for the actual CBD.
 In its pure, isolated state, CBD that’s extracted from the raw cannabis plant exists as a solid – it kind of looks like salt, actually.
 So, in order for it to be consumed and absorbed efficiently, it needs to be dissolved in a carrier oil that can be either burned (vaporized) and inhaled, or broken down by the body’s digestive system.
 This is where the real difference between CBD oil and CBD vape liquid comes in.

 CBD oils (or CBD tinctures) generally use some kind of food grade oil like olive or canola oil (or hemp seed oil, of course) as the carrier so that it can be absorbed and digested efficiently by the body.